FREQUENTLY

 Naale is a program co-funded by the State of Israel and the Jewish Agency for Israel.
 Naale is affiliated with over 25 high schools throughout Israel.
 Each school caters to a different demographic based on religious preference and common language.

-Drinking, smoking, reckless or dangerous behavior, causing harm to a fellow student, disregarding school rules and regulations, and neglecting studies would all serve as grounds for dismissal from the program.
+Behaviours such as – drinking, smoking, reckless or dangerous behavior, causing harm to a fellow student or to self, disregarding school rules and regulations, and neglecting studies would all serve as grounds for dismissal from the program.

-Yes.
-Provided that they have spent at least 4 years abroad prior to applying, children of Israeli citizens and children born in Israel may apply to Naale.
+Yes, chldren of Israeli parents, or children who were born in Israel can apply to Naale provided that they have spent at least 4 years abroad prior to applying.
 Please speak to your Regional Manager to find out whether additional requirements or restrictions apply.

-According to Israeli law, students who meet the following criteria are required to draft into the army upon completing the 12th grade:
+According to Israeli law, students who meet the following criteria are required to draft into the IDF upon completing the 12th grade:

 Students who have at least one Israeli parent.